 In fact, members of the class of 2017 who borrowed to finance their degrees will leave college with a record level of debt, averaging $39,400 per student.
 By offering scholarship opportunities to our members each year, we hope to help women return to campus without having to shoulder the pressure of financial burden.

 Phi Mu Foundation Scholarships

 Eligible Phi Mu members are encouraged to apply for a variety of graduate and undergraduate scholarships awarded each academic year.
 Most scholarships are unrestricted, but some have been established for a particular chapter, field of study, state of residence or college.
 Only one application is required to be considered for all scholarships.

 Applications are available on December 1 and must be submitted by February 15 each year to be considered for the following academic year.

-The minimum requirement is a 3.0 grade point average.
+The minimum requirement is a 3.2-grade point average.
 There are both merit and financial need scholarships.
 Applicants are scored in several categories: academic, involvement (Phi Mu/campus/community), financial need, personal statements and recommendations.
 Donors to the Foundation receive extra consideration.

 Ada Martin Henry Scholarship Charm Program

-The Foundation recognizes outstanding academic achievement through the Ada Martin Henry Scholarship Charm program.
-Full-time undergraduate students who earn their first 4.0 Grade Point Average (GPA) will receive a special charm from the Foundation.
-The chapter’s Academic Excellence Chairman must submit a form each semester requesting charms for the eligible chapter members.
+Another way the Foundation recognizes outstanding academic achievement is through the Ada Martin Henry Scholarship Charm program.
+Full-time undergraduate students who earn their first 4.0 GPA will receive a special charm from the Foundation.
+Each chapter’s Academic Excellence Chairman must submit a form each semester requesting charms for the eligible chapter members.